dotnet/EntityFramework.Docs/docs/modeling/configuring.rst

 Configuring a maximum length provides a hint to the data store about the appropriate data type to use for a given property.

 The following code allows the store to choose an appropraite data type for ``Blog.Url`` based on the fact it should only ever contain 500 characters.
-When tagetting SQL Server this would result in the ``nvarchar(500)`` data type being used.
+When targetting SQL Server this would result in the ``nvarchar(500)`` data type being used.

 .. literalinclude:: configuring/sample/EFModeling.Configuring.FluentAPI/Samples/MaxLength.cs
         :language: c#